keerthi-padamati/URLShortenerApp/README.md

 Usage

--Launch the application.
+- Launch the application.
--Enter a long URL in the text field.
+- Enter a long URL in the text field.
--Click the "Shorten" button.
+- Click the "Shorten" button.
--The application generates a short code displayed as a clickable link.
+- The application generates a short code displayed as a clickable link.
--Click the short code to open the original URL in your default browser.
+- Click the short code to open the original URL in your default browser.